deshboard/boilerplate-ssh-service/docs/testing.md

 $ make check
 ```

 Besides running tests, the above code also runs code style checks.
-You can fix any upcoming code style breaks by executing:
+You can fix any code style breaks by executing:

 ``` bash
 $ make csfix